erikssommer/xai-concept-methods-drl/README.md

 # From Static to Dynamic Concepts in Sequential Decision Making: Using Explainable AI to Improve Reward Functions

-Master thesis project in computer science specializing in artificial intelligence at the Norwegian University of Science and Technology (NTNU).
+Codebase for master thesis project in computer science specializing in artificial intelligence at the Norwegian University of Science and Technology (NTNU).

 ## Description
-This project is about creating a deep reinforcement learning agent that can learn to play the game of Go on various board sizes.
-The agent is trained using the AlphaZero algorithm, and the training is done using the distributed computing framework MPI for high performance computing (HPC).
-The project also includes a concept detection algorithm that can be used to detect human static and dynamic concepts in the trained agent's policy.
-The concept detection algorithm is based on the concept activation vectors (CAVs) method.
-The project also includes a tournament of progressive policies (TOPP) algorithm that can be used to compare the performance of the trained agents.
+This project aims to improve the reward functions of deep reinforcement learning agents by using explainable AI to detect static and dynamic concepts in the agent's policy.

+The codebase contains:
+*   the deep reinforcmemt training loop, similar to the one outlined in the AlphaZero paper by Google DeepMind
+*   concept detection using Concept Activation Vectors (CAVs) to find static and dynamic concepts in the agent's policy
+*   concept functions for static concepts
+*   algorithm using the monte carlo tree search (MCTS) to unsupervisedly generate datasets for dynamic concepts
+*   joint embedding model to learn the relationship between state-action pairs and conceptual explanations
+*   using the joint embedding model and concept functions to improve the reward function of the agent
+*   Training a concept bottleneck model to learn concepts in the agent's policy

 ### Install required packages
 ```bash